Congregational and community partners

 - Help organize or attend marches, rallies, or other courageous public actions.

-- Attend VICPP’s annual awards dinner and fundraising event (December).
+- Attend VICPP’s annual awards dinner and fundraising event in September.

-- Make the Virginia Interfaith Center for Public Policy a line item in your faith community’s budget.
+- Make the Virginia Interfaith Center for Public Policy a line item in your faith community or organization’s budget.

 - Collect a special offering for the Virginia Interfaith Center.